How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 Answering your questions

 Yes, you can use mixed berries to make this berry crumble recipe.
-Use raspberries, blackberries and strawberries.
-You can even use wild blueberries.
+Use raspberries, blackberries, strawberries, and even wild blueberries.

 A few more easy vegan desserts

-I have a big collection of all vegan desserts that you can easily make during the holiday season and all year round.
+I have a large collection of vegan desserts that you can easily bake for the holiday season and all year round.

 Sharing is caring

 Thank you for reading my recipe this far.
 If you make this recipe, feel free to give it a 5-star rating.
-Be sure to share it on Facebook, Pinterest, Twitter, Youtube and Instagram.
+Be sure to share it on Facebook, Pinterest, X, Youtube, and Instagram.

 Equipment